furas/exaile-plugins/README.md

   ![#1](images/exaile-search-on-internet-1.png?raw=true)

-  It is usefull to search songs from radio stations (to lissten again).
+  It is usefull to search songs from radio stations (to download and listen again).

 - __testing__ - test some elements from source code of exaile and other plugins to learn how to write own plugin.

+    I try to learn:
+    - what menus are available
+    - how to get access to current playing track
+    - how to add item in context menu on playlist
+    - how to add submenu in context menu on playlist (and have access to selected files)
+    - how to get selected track name and open in browser
+    - how to get selected track name and save in text file

 ---